kiwipower/react-offline-test/README.md

 # React Offline Test

+## TLDR

+* This README describes the test - read it
+* **Everything** you need to know is in this readme
+* Definitely read the 'What are you looking for in the solution?' bit

 ## What is this?

 We ask our JavaScript candidates to take this test as part of our recruitment process.
 This is step one.
 If we like your submission we will invite you in for (probably one) technical interview where we will have a chat and ask you to do some pair programming.